Forest Management

 THE MEASUREMENT OF ROUNDWOOD: Methodologies and Conversion Ratios

 M. A. Fonseca.
-The ability to measure roundwood quantity & quality, and predict product yields is of great importance to forest industries.
+The ability to measure roundwood quantity and quality, as well as predict product yields is of great importance to forest industries.
 However, roundwood metrics is a topic that is often difficult to understand due to counterintuitive trends, inconsistencies and variability in a number of factors.
 This book provides a comprehensive guide to the various methods by which roundwood and its products are measured.
-Presents and compares many different log scaling methods in terms of procedures & conversion ratios.
+Presents and compares many different log scaling methods in terms of procedures and conversion ratios.
 Other topics include grading logs, log manufacturing quality, statistical sampling methods for determining log yard inventories and mill log usage volume.
 Features data for the main commercial timber species of the world.
+A comprehensive and valuable reference on the subject.
 6-1/2 x 9-1/2, 286p, 57 figures & charts, 2006.

 TREE AND FOREST MEASUREMENT

 Phil West.
 Summarizes modern forest measurement techniques and describes why forests are measured, how, and the basis of the science behind these techniques.
 Coverage includes: tree measurements (stem diameter, height, biomass, etc.); stand measurement and measuring populations; sampling theory, and; conducting an inventory.
-Will appeal to everyone, from professionals to the layperson, who works with forests and needs to measure them no matter where in the world.
+A reference that will appeal to everyone, from professionals to the layperson, who works with forests and needs to measure them no matter where in the world.
 6-1/8 x 9-1/4, 167p, 17 b&w illustrations, 9 tables, 2004.

 Bertram Husch, Thomas W. Beers, John Kershaw.
 An updated edition of this leading text on forest measurement.
 Presents a new integrated approach to forest measurement that takes into account all of the forest’s resources, not just timber resources.
 Describes the use of mensuration as a monitoring tool, and not simply one of extraction.
 Presents contemporary forest management principles, key concepts (i.e. tree-stand parameters, etc.), the principles of measurement, and more.
 6-1/8 x 9-1/4, 456p, 19 b&w photos, 74 drawings, tables, 2003.